DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 When it comes to public transit, no other city in Texas comes close to Dallas' coverage and variety of modes.
 The central city is composed of pockets of highly walkable neighborhoods, including Bishop Arts, Lowest Greenville, and Uptown.
 Mockingbird Station is a poster child for Transit-Oriented Development in North Texas.
 I'm very hopeful for the Master Bike Plan that the city is currently drafting.

 I'm personally moving from Old East Dallas (a good walkable area) to Downtown (peak transit and walkability in the city) in a month.
-It may sound rash, but the best advice but the best advice I can give for anyone moving to Dallas is to find one of these highly walkable and transit-connected neighborhoods and use your savings from not having a car to live there.
+It may sound rash, but the best advice I can give for anyone moving to Dallas is to find one of these highly walkable and transit-connected neighborhoods and use your savings from not having a car to live there.

 - - -